 Additionally, we are interested in the molecular mechanisms and intracellular signaling pathways that govern cytokine receptor expression.
 Most recently, we identified a novel nuclear factor involved in IL-7R transcription, and we confirmed its regulatory role in vivo.
 Investigations on the mechanism how such factors are regulated and how they affect T cell function is another major research topic of our lab.

 Dr. Park received his Ph.D. from the Julius-Maximilians University in Wurzburg, Germany.
 After obtaining postdoctoral training at the Korea Research Institute of Bioscience and Biotechnology in South Korea, he joined the NCI-CCR's Experimental Immunology Branch as a research fellow where he studied the role of IL-7 signaling in T cell development and homeostasis.
-Since 2008, Dr. Park has been an investigator at the Experimental Immunology Branch where he is investigating the mechanisms of cytokine receptor regulation and signaling in immune cells.
+Dr. Park began his own lab in 2008 where he is investigating the mechanisms of cytokine receptor regulation and signaling in immune cells.
 He received tenure at NIH in 2015.

 - Hong C, Luckey MA, Ligons DL, Waickman AT, Park JY, Kim GY, Keller HR, Etzensperger R, Tai X, Lazarevic V, Feigenbaum L, Catalfamo M, Walsh ST, Park JH.
 Activated T cells secrete an alternatively spliced form of common γ-chain that inhibits cytokine signaling and exacerbates inflammation.
 Immunity.
 2014;40(6):910-23.